Tags: posts polarity-music Plugins Clap

 You can also click on the timestamps to jump to the right part of the video, which should be helpful.

-[00:00.000] Hey folks, today it's about CLAB, the new CLAB plug-in format and UHE and Bitwig Studio officially announced CLAB yesterday on their websites.
+[00:00.000] Hey folks, today it's about CLAP, the new CLAP plug-in format and UHE and Bitwig Studio officially announced CLAP yesterday on their websites.

 [00:10.000] And I link in the description below so you can read everything if you want to.

-[00:15.000] And also a link to KVR where UHE posted beta versions of their synthesizers, which you can try out now in Bitwig beta version 6 in the new CLAB format.
+[00:15.000] And also a link to KVR where UHE posted beta versions of their synthesizers, which you can try out now in Bitwig beta version 6 in the new CLAP format.

 [00:29.000] So here we are in Bitwig Studio beta 6 and I can load here Hive by UHE.